dallasacook/elapsedjs/README.md

 # Elapsed JS
 Elapsed JS provides an easy way to format a human readable version of an elapsed period of time, which would be suited for use in a notification or chat system.
+Elapsed JS provides a number of options such as:

+* Complete control of the phrase text with included defaults.
+* Formatting of the elapsed number by 'string' or 'integer.
+* Default interval cut off of 30 minutes, which can be overridden.
+* The interval at which the number is updated.
+* Whether to use the built in delay or not.
+Delays interval every 5, 10, & 30 seconds & minutes
+* The ability to show abbreviations during certain time intervals Ex. "a few minutes ago" (elapsed time less than 5).
+* The ability to use UNIX timestamps.
+* Inline data attribute 'data-elapsed-time' for setting different start times with a single instantiation.

-# Requirements
+### Requirements
 jQuery 1.11.x + or jQuery 2.1.x +

-# Getting Started
+## Getting Started

+### Examples

 To view the included examples: